linkyeu/selenium-python-example/README.md

 us, we will get back to you shortly.” on the screen.

 ## Key skills:
-Python, OOP, Patterns, PyTest, Docker, Allure, Selenium, Selenoid, Jenkins, (Grafana).
+Python, OOP, Patterns, PyTest, Docker, Allure, Selenium, Selenoid, Kubernetes, Jenkins, (Grafana).